 Buying a used food truck is just like buying any other type of vehicle so make sure you take a professional mechanic with you to inspect the engine and structure of the food truck.

-You should also get an electrician and/or gas specialist to check that its safe to operate and ask to see previous documentation for annual gas and safety checks.
+You should also get an electrician and/or gas specialist to check that it is safe to operate and ask to see previous documentation for annual gas and safety checks.

 Make sure it meets your needs